 - Bring fresh water as there are lots of coffee shops, but only a few new shops which sell bottled water.
 There are washrooms at the Clock Tower tourist office.
 Be sure to walk down for a view of the old coastal stone buildings around Kedumim Square before you head back.

-- If you manage to find one of the junk store showcasing a very old (1942) motorbike near its front door, then you will discover a world filled with planes propellers, war helmets, old cameras, postcards, tin boxes and much more artefacts.
+- If you manage to find one of the junk store showcasing a very old (1942) motorbike near its front door, then you will discover a world filled with planes propellers, war helmets, old cameras, postcards, tin boxes, and much more artifacts.

 Where: 10 from Ben-Yehuda St. in Tel Aviv to the Clock Tower in Old Jaffa.
-Market area is 1 block east
+The market area is 1 block east